Stanford Track and Field Recruiting Standards

 In broad terms:

-Academic strength matters enormously.
+Academic strength matters enormously at Stanford.

 Progression matters — a younger athlete trending upward quickly is often viewed differently from an older athlete with the same marks.